Component Options

 - Popular choices include 550w/650w/750w/850w/1000w.

-- A custom built computer will have a larger powersupply to accomodate future upgrades.
+- A custom built computer will have a larger power supply to accommodate future upgrades.

 - A 550 will works for general computing unless you have chosen a discreet video card.